Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 Set the message that will be sent on uncaught bot errors.

-The message must be less than 1000 characters
-Use ``{command}`` to pass the command name in the message.
+To include the command name in the message, use the ``{command}`` placeholder.

 If you omit the ``msg`` argument, the message will be reset to the default one.

 **Examples:**
-    - ``[p]set errormsg`` - Resets the error message back to default, as "Error in command '{command}'.
-Check your console or logs for details.".
-Do note that the "Check your console..." part will be sent only if the command author is a owner of the bot.
+    - ``[p]set errormsg`` - Resets the error message back to the default: "Error in command '{command}'.".
+If the command invoker is one of the bot owners, the message will also include "Check your console or logs for details.".
     - ``[p]set errormsg Oops, the command {command} has failed!
 Please try again later.`` - Sets the error message to a custom one.

 **Arguments:**
     - ``[msg]`` - The custom error message.
+Must be less than 1000 characters.
 Omit to reset to the default one.

 .. _core-command-set-fuzzy: